Historia Mundum

 Rural exodus would increase due to wars and diseases, too.
 Conflicts such as the Hundred Years’ War and the Reconquista, the expulsion of the Moors from the Iberian Peninsula, displaced many people.
 In addition, the Black Death wreaked havoc in Europe.
 It was a pandemic caused by the Yersinia pestis bacterium, easily spread by fleas and by contact with other people’s bodily fluids, that caused pneumonic plague and was highly deadly.
 Facing war and disease, many serfs moved away from their lands and towards safer places, including in the boroughs.

 Over time, feudal lords lost their importance while the bourgeoisie acquired more and more economic power.
 The power vacuum facilitated the rise of kings, who were financed by merchants and, therefore, could build up standing armies.
+These armies reduced the military usefulness of private knights and castles.
 The concentration of power in the hands of the kings helped to end feudalism and inaugurate a new political system, known as the modern state system.

 Comments